 Spark RLC students on a trip to Washington, DC during Spring Break 2018.

-The Spark RLC brings together first-year women to build and engage in creative, intellectual, and social justice communities at Tulane, in New Orleans, and beyond.
-Students engage in gender-focused programming and opportunities provided by the Newcomb College Institute.
+The Spark RLC brings together first-year women living in Josephine Louise hall to build and engage in creative, intellectual, and social justice communities at Tulane, in New Orleans, and beyond.
+Students engage in gender-focused programming and opportunities provided by the Newcomb Institute.

 The Squad RLC is a leadership and teamwork community that explores how to be a Tulanian as understood through the lens of school pride.
 Through collaboration with the Athletics Department, students will have access to exclusive athletic events and guest speakers.